ousatov-ua/dns/README.md

 </div>

-🔸 Current HOWTO is for Debian based distributives, tested on Debian 12.
+🔸 Current HOWTO is for Debian based distributions, tested on Debian 12.
+🔸 Should work on other distributions with minimal changes

 🔸 I'm working on a script to automate next steps.